The Job Application

 For entry-level candidates, the education experience should be listed after the contact informaiton and summary/objective (if applicable).* This sections should flow in chronological order starting with the applicant’s most recent degree.
 The following is what to include for each degree held or are pursuing:

 - State the years spent at the given school

 - Major and minor (if applicable) or concentration

-- List any academic honors as well as research experience and major projects you were or are a part of.
+- List any academic honors as well as research experience and major projects.
 For projects and research experiences, state what your role was in the endeavor (i.e. team lead, project manager, etc.).

-- If you wrote a thesis as a part of your degree, include the title of the thesis.
+- If you wrote a thesis as a part of the degree, include the title of the thesis.

-*Please note: The order at which your education section is placed in relation to your relevant work experience in your resume depends on your current level in your academic and professional pursuit.
-If you are in school or newly graduated, your education section should be placed before work experience on your resume after the contact information and optional summary sections.
-Once you have been out of school for five or more years, your relevant work experience section should follow the first two sections and your education background should appear fourth.
+*Please note: The order at which the education section is placed in relation to the relevant work experience in a resume depends on the applicant’s current level in academic and professional pursuit.
+If in school or newly graduated, the education section should be placed before work experience on the resume after the contact information and optional summary sections.
+Once the applicant has been out of school for five or more years, the relevant work experience section should follow the first two sections and the education background should appear fourth.
 See below for examples:

 In school or newly graduated:

 Section 1: Contact information

 Section 2: Summary or objective (optional)